g-orgo/bot-messagecatcher/README.md

 client.connect();
 ```

-You can use a anonymous connection too:
+You can use an anonymous connection too:

 ```js
 const tmi = require('tmi.js');